-- You will be in a sitting position in a hospital bed.
-Your arms will be resting on
+You may be in a sitting position in a hospital bed.
+Your arms will be resting on an

-an over-bed table.
-This position helps to spread out the spaces between the ribs,
+over-bed table.
+This position helps to spread out the spaces between the ribs, where

 in your back.
 You may feel some pressure where the needle goes in.
 Fluid will slowly